 Read a bit about Israel and get inspired.

-If you haven’t done it already – now is time to start reading about your upcoming destination.
-Now it’s time to think about how to plan the trip in Israel itself.
-You can either buy one of the many travel books available in the market or get inspired by my blog posts.
-Here are some categories which might interest you in my blog:
+If you haven’t done it already – now is the time to start reading and planning your trip to Israel.
+You can start by buying one of the many travel books available in the market or get inspired by my blog posts.
+TripAdvisor is also a great site to start your research.
+And there are also excellent free virtual tours of Israel that can give you some idea of what you can see in Israel.

 The highlights (especially for first-timers):